 How to Care for Your Privacy & Screening Trees

 When you buy a privacy tree online with Garden Goods Direct, you will be given clear, simple maintenance and care instructions for the particular type of tree you purchased.
-Each privacy tree differs in their maintenance routine, but there are some general rules to follow that can be applied across the board:
+Each privacy tree differs in its maintenance routine, but there are some general rules to follow that can be applied across the board:

 Plant in a sunny area

-Most privacy trees need sunlight to grow well and remain healthy, so make sure to plant your privacy trees in an area where they will receive exposure to full sunlight at least six hours per day.
-As you prepare to dig your hole, place it far enough away from your neighbors property line so the tree doesn’t encroach into their yard as it grows.
+Most privacy trees need sunlight to grow well and remain healthy, so make sure to plant your privacy trees in an area where they will receive exposure to full sunlight for at least six hours per day.
+As you prepare to dig your hole, place it far enough away from your neighbor's property line so the tree doesn’t encroach into their yard as it grows.
 If this does happen, your neighbor can legally trim the branches that are in their yard creating uneven growth.

 Our privacy trees can survive without water for longer periods than other yard trees.
 When the tree is first planted, it will require more water due to its delicate state.
 After that, you want to water the tree near the roots.
 It’s best to thoroughly water the trees about 2-3 times a week.
 During especially sunny and warm seasons, you may need to increase the frequency.
 The soil surrounding your privacy tree needs to be well-drained yet moist.
 To check the texture, stick a gardening trowel or similar device into the soil and feel it for yourself.